COVID 19 Update

-Class teachers are always happy to discuss how well your child is doing; IEP reviews are held termly and are an opportunity for you to ask questions and comment on how well your child is doing and for us to advise you in how to support your child’s learning at home.
-However, these discussions do not need to be limited to the regular IEPmeetings.
+Class teachers are always happy to discuss how well your child is doing; IEP reviews are held termly and are an opportunity for you to ask questions about how well your child is doing and for us to advise you in how to support your child’s learning at home.
+However, these discussions do not need to be limited to the regular IEP meetings.
 You are always welcome to simply drop in and ask your child’s class teacher.
 Annual reports and Parents evenings also provide information about academic progress.
 Some children may also have a home/Academy communication book so that parents/carers and teachers can monitor progress, record concerns or share achievements.

 All reports from outside agencies are passed to you with their ideas for support or resources that may be used at home.

 How can I evaluate how effective the Academy provision for SEND is?

 There are a variety of ways in which you can evaluate the effectiveness of our provision.
 These include: